-It is described in ICAO Doc 9859, Safety Management Manual .
-Shell diagram is to illustrate this conceptual model uses blocks to represent the different components of human factors.
+In the dynamic realm of aviation, where precision and safety are paramount, the Shell Model stands as a cornerstone of human factors analysis.
+Developed by Elwyn Edwards and further refined by Frank Hawkins, this conceptual framework provides a comprehensive lens through which to examine the interplay between humans and the aviation system.
+The ICAO Shell Model in aviation is is described in ICAO Doc 9859, Safety Management Manual .
+Shell diagram is to illustrates this conceptual model using blocks to represent the different components of human factors.
 As described in model contains four components:

-In the centre of the model are the humans who work at the front line of operation.
+In the center of the model are the humans who work at the front line of operation.
 Humans do not interface perfectly with the various components of the world in which they work.
 To avoid tensions that may compromise human performance, the effects of irregularities at the interfaces between the various SHELL blocks and the central Liveware block must be understood.
-To avoid the stress in system other blocks of model must be optimised carefully.
+To avoid the stress in the system other blocks of the model must be optimized carefully.
 The SHELL system is very useful tool for visualizing interfaces between the various components of the aviation system:

 - Liveware-Environment (L-E).
 This interface involves the relationship between the human and both the internal and external environments.
 Internal workspace environment includes noise, light, air quality, temperature, vibration.
-External workplace environment includes weather factors, aviation infrastructure and terrain.
+External workplace environments include weather factors, aviation infrastructure and terrain.
 The aviation work environment includes disturbances to normal biological rhythms and sleep patterns.
-Additional environmental aspects may be related to organizational attributes that may affect decision making processes and create pressures to develop “work – arounds” or minor deviations from standard operating procedures.
+Additional environmental aspects may be related to organizational attributes that may affect decision making processes and create pressures to develop “work – around”s or minor deviations from standard operating procedures.

 This SHELL block diagram does not cover the interfaces which are outside human factors (hardware-hardware; hardware-environment; software-hardware) and is only intended as a basic aid to understanding human factors.